Supreme Court to review Trump’s border wall funding and ‘remain-in-Mexico’ program

 Moreover, they said the policy is hurtful.

-“Asylum seekers face grave danger every day this illegal and depraved policy is in effect,” said Judy Rabinovitz, a lawyer for the American Civil Liberties Union, one of the groups challenging the policy.
+“Asylum seekers face grave danger every day this illegal and depraved policy is in effect,” said Judy Rabinovitz, a lawyer for the ACLU, one of the groups challenging the policy.
 “The courts have repeatedly ruled against it, and the Supreme Court should as well.”

+A spokesman for the asylum officers’ union said Monday that they are anxiously awaiting a Supreme Court ruling in the case, and are worried about the thousands of people spirited away from the border to potential danger.

+“The law is that people who knock at our door or who cross our border, whether legally or illegally, have the right to have their asylum case heard in safety,” said Michael Knowles, an asylum officer and a spokesman for the union.
+“They should not be returned somewhere they would be in danger.
+That’s fundamental to the law.”

 The border wall case is Trump v.
 Sierra Club and the immigration case is Wolf v.
 Innovation Law Lab.